elliottandjones/conjuring/README.md

 Built with React.js (updated to use the hooks and context APIs), CSS Grid, Node.js, Socket.io, Firebase Realtime Database, Wizards of the Coast's wonderful tabletop RPG - Dungeons & Dragons (5th edition), and a whole lot of love.

 Special thanks to [DeepOwl](https://github.com/DeepOwl) and based in part on their [summoning](https://github.com/DeepOwl/summoning) project.

-## Todos/future things:

--improve mobile experience when in portrait mode -accessibility enhancements
--build feature that creates instances of conjured creatures with their own individual trackable stats

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).